 Until about 175 years ago, biomass gave people most of the energy they used.
 The cave dwellers and settlers burned wood for heat.
 They burned wood to cook food.

-In many poor countries, wood is still used for most energy needs.
+In some areas, wood is still used for most energy needs.
 People also burn corn cobs and straw.
-In places without trees, people burn the waste from cows and pigs.
+In places without trees, people burn the waste from cows, pigs, or food waste.